mlexchange/mlex_content_registry/README.md

 Prerequisite: install [mlex\_compute\_api](https://github.com/mlexchange/mlex_computing_api)

-Note: This version connects to a local mongo container named `mongodb` with a port number 27017.
+**Note:** This version connects to a local mongo container named `mongodb` with a port number `27017`.
 Please checkout the `atlas` branch for the version using our cloud mongodb service.

 **Running content registry**.